JF-hearX/todo-api/Chalenges.md

 - .env when using docker was not parsing through to container
     - switched to config.yaml file and is easier to use.

+- Started Later than would have liked.
+    - did not have time to implement unit tests
+    - did not have time to implement api auth tokens
+        - Would have loved to implement Authentik (Keyclock alternative) Running Locally at home to test how implementation wourks using OIDC